Buczixo/GatewayToHell/README.md

 This is a repo just for managing links to every new project library, as it seems it will be more unorganised without it.

-Prosta i skrócona instrukcja obsługi, niebieskie nazwy projektów, na przykład "Project 1 - 14.11.2023" to linki do repozytoriów z danych dni projektowych, w ten sposób każde wersje są dostępne.
+Prosta i skrócona instrukcja obsługi, niebieskie nazwy projektów, na przykład "Project 1 - 14.11.2023" to linki do repozytoriów z danych dni projektowych, w ten sposób każde pliki projektowe są dostępne.

 Następnie, w każdym repozytorium projektowym, branch "main" to zadanie 1, a każdy kolejny branch, na przykład "Zadanie 2" odpowiada za zmianiony kod do kolejnego zadania.